Exxon executive takes over Rosneft offshore projects

-MOSCOW Oct 17 An ExxonMobile executive has taken up the newly created position of offshore projects chief at Rosneft, which is gearing up for exploration in Arctic seas, Russia's biggest oil producer said on Wednesday.
+MOSCOW An ExxonMobile (XOM.N) executive has taken up the newly created position of offshore projects chief at Rosneft (ROSN.MM), which is gearing up for exploration in Arctic seas, Russia's biggest oil producer said on Wednesday.

 It said the U.S.-born Zeljko Runje, who has been working at Exxon and Rosneft's joint venture to produce oil and gas on the Russian Pacific island of Sakhalin, has been appointed to the position of vice president for offshore projects at Rosneft.